Lead image by Queensway Carleton Hospital

 The Neuroscience and Mental Health concentration, meanwhile, is rooted in the idea that neuroscience is a deep understanding of how the brain works, while nursing is a set of interventions that can be applied to that knowledge.
 What’s more, the mental health training students receive will be vital in a profession in which burnout rates approached 80 per cent even before the pandemic, not to mention for handling an accelerated three-year program.

-On the tech front, students will learn using simulations with manikins that speak, bleed, sweat and cry, as well as with virtual reality headsets and augmented reality scenarios, some of which are being developed with Carleton’s Experimental Learning Hub.
+On the tech front, students will learn using simulations with manikins that speak, bleed, sweat and cry, as well as with virtual reality headsets and augmented reality scenarios, some of which are being developed with Carleton’s Experiential Learning Hub.
 And construction will begin soon on a new state-of-the-art simulation centre in Kanata North, Canada’s largest tech park and home to the university’s west-end innovation space.

 Students who enroll in the nursing program will have their full tuition covered through the Ontario Learn and Stay Grant if they work within 200 kilometres of campus for 24 months after graduation.